Contact Lens Calculator Logo - CLCalc Splash Screen

 Scenario: Specific multifocal lens (like Clariti MF) fitting guide dictates an initial sphere adjustment based on Add, Dominance, and Rx type.

-Tool Action: Applies the guide's recommended sphere adjustment (e.g., +0.25D or +0.50D) to the *Final Rounded Target CL Sphere*.
+Tool Action: Applies the guide's recommended sphere adjustment (e.g., +0.25D or +0.50D) to the *target CL sphere before final rounding*.
 The Add (e.g., Low/High) is selected based on the Spectacle Add.

 Result: Notes indicate this ("Guide Adjustment: Sphere adjusted...").
 Standard (Green) or Compromise (Yellow) border depending on whether this adjustment *creates* a compromise state.